Cofinal morphism of polynomial monads and double delooping: Homotopy theory for polynomial monads

-Composition of finitary polynomial functors is again a finitary polynomial functor. {Sets, finitary polynomial functors and their cartesian morphisms form a $2$-category $\Poly$.} \begin{definition} A \emph{(finitary) polynomial monad} is a monad in the $2$-category $\Poly$. \end{definition}
+A \emph{cartesian morphism} between polynomial functors from $\Set^J$ to $\Set^I$ is a natural transformation between the functors such that each naturality square is a pullback.
+Composition of finitary polynomial functors is again a finitary polynomial functor.
+Sets, finitary polynomial functors and their cartesian morphisms form a $2$-category $\Poly$. \begin{definition} A \emph{(finitary) polynomial monad} is a monad in the $2$-category $\Poly$. \end{definition}